salesforce/botsim/README.md

 ## Getting Started
 ### Streamlit Web App
-The Streamlit Web App can be used to
+The most straightforward way of getting started with BotSIM is the Streamlit Web App.
+The app is developed as a multi-page app to guide users to leverage BotSIM's "generation-simulation-remediation" pipeline for evaluation, diagnosis and remediation of their bots.
 <p align="center" width="100%">
     <img width="100%" src="docs/BotSIM_App.png">
 </p>

-The following commands can be used to run BotSIM as a Streamlit Web App locally:
+The following commands can be used to start the Streamlit Web App locally:
 ```bash
   export PYTHONPATH=./:$PYTHONPATH
   export DATABASE_URL="db/botsim_sqlite_demo.db"
   streamlit run botsim/streamlit_app/app.py
 ```
-The App can also be deplpyed as a docker image:
+The App can also be deployed as a docker image:
 ```
   # build the docker image
   docker build -t botsim-streamlit .